jmfrancklab/pyspecdata/README.rst

 * mingw

 The last two are specific to Windows, and provide things like the ``gcc`` and ``gfortran`` compiler, as well as ``make``.

+(Once these are installed,
-(to install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git`` then move to the directory where setup.py lives, and do
+to install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git`` then move to the directory where setup.py lives, and do
 ``python setup_paramset.py develop``
 followed by